Xilinx/Vitis_Libraries/ultrasound/docs/src/features/details_L1.rst

 	void outer(adf::input_buffer<T>& __restrict in1, adf::input_buffer<T>& __restrict in2, adf::output_buffer<T>& __restrict out);

-Perform the outer product (also named cross-product or vector-product) between two vectors.
-The result of this operation is a matrix which rows are the number of the entry of the first vector and the column the number of the entry of the second one.
+Perform the outer product (also named cross-product or vector-product) between the two vectors.
+The result of this operation is a matrix, which rows are the number of the entry of the first vector and the column the number of the entry of the second one.

 - **Template params**:
 	- `T`: type of the operation;
 	- `LEN`: number of elements to be processed in the kernel per iteration;
-	- `INCREMENT`: parameter which indicates how much iterations have been performed by the SIMD with respect to the intended total length;
+	- `INCREMENT`: parameter that indicates how much iterations have been performed by the SIMD with respect to the intended total length;
 	- `VECDIM`: dimension of the SIMD to be performed.
 Addressed in the Xilinx UG1076, it depends on the type chosen;
 - **Function params**:
 	- `in1`: elements of the first vector to be passed to the kernel.